analogdevicesinc/msdk/Examples/MAX78000/ImgCapture/README.md

 #### Enabling Firmware Features

-Firmware features can be toggled in [src/example_config.h](src/example_config.h).

 * The console is enabled by default.
 It will wait for a valid connection from [utils/console.py](utils/console.py) on startup.
+This feature can be toggled with the `CONSOLE` build variable in [project.mk](project.mk)

 * SD card functionality is disabled by default.
 It will attempt to mount the SD card on startup using the FAT32 format.
 If it detects a blank card has been inserted (the drive name is empty) then it will attempt to format the card to FAT32.
+This feature can be toggled with the `SD` build variable in [project.mk](project.mk)

 After making any changes, fully clean the project and then rebuild.